 - Any persistent or chronic medical symptom that causes serious harm to your mental or physical health if not treated

-You may also receive a recommendation if you have chronic fatigue syndrome or depression.
-California is one of the most reasonable states when it comes to handing out medical marijuana cards.
+You may also receive a recommendation for chronic fatigue syndrome or depression.
+California is among the most reasonable states for handing out medical marijuana cards.
 Therefore, you should have little difficulty receiving approval if you have one of the above conditions.

 A California medical marijuana card is valid for 12 months, so you need to renew it before the expiry date.
 Fortunately, it is extremely easy to complete the process online, especially since it involves virtually the same steps as getting your card for the first time.
 Schedule an online consultation with a licensed physician and go through the evaluation process quickly.

 Some companies let you renew your MMJ card for just $39.
 Once you have the physician’s certification, you’re ready to once again complete the California Department of Public Health (CDPH) Medical Marijuana Program Renewal/Application Form (CDPH 9042).

 Please note that renewal takes up to 30 days if you go down the old-fashioned route, so make sure you begin the process at least a month before your card expires.
 However, use a company like NuggMD or Veriheal, and you’ll receive your card in about 3-5 business days.